firefly-iii/docs/docs/docs/how-to/data-importer/installation/docker.md

 !!! note "Run in the background"
     Change `docker run` to `docker run -d` so the image runs in the background.

+If you have questions, please refer to [the Docker FAQ](../../../references/faq/docker.md) or contact me using the instructions from the [support page](../../../references/support.md).